nyu-ossd-s20/project-evaluation/Oppia_evaluation.md

 1. Do the maintainers respond helpfully to questions in issues?
 Are responses generally constructive?
 Read the issue conversations. <br>
-	Yes, they are constructive and many come with images/pictures attached to provide clarity.
+	Yes, they are constructive but the amount of comments in general is very sparse.

 1. Are people friendly in the issues, discussion forum, and chat? <br>
-	Absolutly, people seem to be a lot more receptive to newbies and provide positive, encouraging feedback.
+	People seem to be a lot more receptive to newbies and provide positive feedback than I expected.

 1. Do maintainers thank people for their contributions? <br>
-	Yes!
-They also provide encouraging feedback and suggestions for the future.
+	No

 ## Development Environment Installation